 The finished beans.
 You will want to make sure they are pretty dry, but not totally dry.

-I baked mine so I scooped them back on to the same sheet I baked my beans on.
+I baked mine, so they were scooped back onto the same sheet I baked my beans on.
 No need to waste parchment or dirty another pan.
 Flatten and form.
 It should be a little sticky, but not super wet.
 If you need to, wet your hands to do this.

 Although you can make these ahead of time and freeze, they really are so much better fresh.

 Serving Your Spicy (or not) Black Bean Burgers